 I’ve compiled a list of my favourite go-to healthy plane snacks that you’ll always be able to find in my carry on when I fly.
 They are all full of essential nutrients, no nasties and they’re delicious.

-Before we get to the snacks here are some things you shouldn’t eat on planes:
+Before we get to the good airplane snacks here are some things you shouldn’t consume on planes:

 ↠ Alcohol– Recycled plane air is dry and already lacks moisture which is why it’s easy to get dehydrated on planes but drinking alcohol will dehydrate you further.
 Save that glass of wine onboard for a cocktail at your destination later and instead sip water throughout the duration of the flight.

 ↠ Sugary, processed foods– cause your blood sugar levels to spike and then falls again which isn’t something you want when sitting still on a plane.

 ↠ Bloating foods– Stay clear of vegetables like cabbage and cauliflower and legumes during flights.
 While they are a great option on the ground while we’re moving around, these aren’t the best food choices in flight when we’re sitting down for hours.
 Travel + Leisure also agrees.

 Probably one of the most popular plane snack options is a snack or cereal bar, but make sure to choose wisely and avoid those with processed ingredients and added sugars.
 GoMacro or Lara Bars use high quality, often organic ingredients as well as natural sweetness from dates and protein blends to make you feel fuller for longer throughout your flight without causing spikes in blood sugar levels.

 There are so many flavours to choose from too making them the ideal healthy snack for everyone.